Abhi98Singh/netflix_gpt-react/README.md

 - Fetch Movies TMDB Movies
 - Bug Fix : Sign up user displayName and profile picture update
 - Bug Fix : Auth bug - if the user is logged in Redirect it to browse page and vice versa
+- Bug Fix : Unsubscibed to the onAuthStateChanged callback when comp unmounts

 # Features of Netflix-GPT